On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Algebraic Criteria for the -rank

-if and only if $p$ and $q$ satisfy \eqref{pqcong} and \eqref{pqjac}. \end{prop} \begin{proof} The extension $G_i/\QQ$ is a $V_4$-extension for $i = 1, 2, 3$, so the splitting behavior of $\pt$, $\pp$, and $\qq$ in $G_i/K$ is determined by the splitting behavior of $2$, $p$, and $q$, respectively, in quadratic subfields of $G_i$.
+\begin{prop} Let $d\in\{-4, -8, 8\}$, and let $p$ and $q$ be odd prime numbers congruent to $1$ modulo $4$.
+Let $\CL = \CL(dpq)$ denote the narrow class group of the quadratic number field $\QQ(\sqrt{dpq})$.
+Then $\rk_4\CL = 2$ if and only if $p$ and $q$ satisfy \eqref{pqcong} and \eqref{pqjac}. \end{prop} \begin{proof} The extension $G_i/\QQ$ is a $V_4$-extension for $i = 1, 2, 3$, so the splitting behavior of $\pt$, $\pp$, and $\qq$ in $G_i/K$ is determined by the splitting behavior of $2$, $p$, and $q$, respectively, in quadratic subfields of $G_i$.
 Conditions \eqref{pqcong} and \eqref{pqjac} imply that $\pt$, $\pp$, and $\qq$ all split in $G_i/K$ for $i = 1, 2, 3$.
 For instance, by \eqref{pqcong}, the prime $p$ splits in $\QQd/\QQ$, and so $\pp$ splits in $G_1$.
-Now Lemma \ref{timestwo} implies that $p$ and $q$ satisfy \eqref{pqcong} and \eqref{pqjac} if and only if there exists an unramified $C_4$-extension $L_i/K$ containing $G_i$ for $i = 1, 2, 3$.
-By Galois theory, \eqref{ArtSym}, and \eqref{genusthy}, this happens if and only if $\CL/\CL^4\cong \ZZ/2\ZZ\times\ZZ/2\ZZ$, and the result is proved. \end{proof} From now on, suppose $p$ and $q$ satisfy \eqref{pqcong} and \eqref{pqjac}.
-Although Proposition \ref{4rank} demonstrates the existence of three distinct unramified $C_4$-extensions of $K$, it may be difficult to construct these extensions explicitly from $d$, $p$, and $q$.
-In one case, however, we can do exactly this. \\\\ By \eqref{pqcong}, both $p$ and $q$ split in $\ZZd$, so there exist primes $w, z\in \ZZd$ such that $\Norm(w) = p$ and $\Norm(z) = q$.
-If $d = -4$, then, again by \eqref{pqcong}, we have
+Now Lemma \ref{timestwo} implies that $p$ and $q$ satisfy \eqref{pqcong} and \eqref{pqjac} if and only if there exists an unramified a.f.p.\ $C_4$-extension $L_i/K$ containing $G_i$ for $i = 1, 2, 3$.
+As $\rk_2\CL = 2$, the result follows from applying Galois theory to the isomorphism \eqref{ArtSym}. \end{proof} From now on, suppose $p$ and $q$ satisfy \eqref{pqcong} and \eqref{pqjac}.
+Although Proposition \ref{4rank} demonstrates the existence of at least three distinct unramified a.f.p.\ $C_4$-extensions of $K$, one for each $G_i$, it may be difficult to construct these extensions explicitly from $d$, $p$, and $q$.
+In one case, however, we can do exactly this.